CaliStyle/trailpack-proxy-router/README.md

 ```

 ### req.locals
-Proxy Route merges any document's id, series, test, and metadata with req.locals so it can be used in any view template engine required.
+Proxy Route merges the document's id, series, version, and metadata with req.locals so it can be used in any view template engine required.
+To access it in your template engine use `proxyroute`

 ### Ignore Routes and Alternate Routes
 When the trails app starts, two configurations are added to trailsApp.config.proxyroute: